Smiercior/QuickShop/README.md

-It is a web application that tries to imiate Allegro
+# It is a web application that tries to imiate Allegro

+## Current im working on it